codiga/visualstudio-extension/DEVELOPMENT.md

 Here comes in [`RosieRulesCache`](/src/Extension/Rosie/RosieRulesCache.cs) which provides a periodic background thread for polling the contents of this config file, and looking for rule changes on Codiga Hub, as well as the caches the received rules per language.

+The cache is initialized when the tagging is first invoked in an editor.
+(See **Tagging** section below)

+The periodic update is executed in every 10 seconds, and updates the cache if either the `codiga.yml` file has changed, or the configured rulesets (or underlying rules) have changed on Codiga Hub.

+### Rosie client

 The rules are retrieved via [`RosieClient`](/src/Extension/Rosie/RosieClient.cs), and this is where `RosieRulesCache` is initialized before sending the first request to the Rosie server.
 This way, it is initialized only when code analysis is actually needed.